hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/frames/ImageMathFrame.rst

 ----------------

 .. image:: images/img_math/ops.png
-    :align: left
+    :align: right

 The Image math frame offers three groups of operations:

-1. Elementaray arithmetic operations between an image and a number, for example addition of a number to the image values.
+1. Elementary arithmetic operations between an image and a number, for example addition of a number to the image values.
 2. Applying operators on an image, for example for taking the log of the image.
 3. Arithmetic operations of two images like subtracting one image from another.

 Each of these groups has their own configuration widgets.
-For all image operations, the user must define the output image where there results shall be stored.
+For all image operations, the user must define the output image where the results will be stored.
 By default, this is *Image #1* but this can be changed with the drop-down selection.